mead-ml/mead-baseline/docs/classify.md

-# Sentence Classification using CMOT Model
+# Sentence Classification

+There are several models built in to the `baseline` codebase.
+These are summarized individually in the sections below

 ## Convolution - Max Over Time Architecture (CMOT)